krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 # Lessons learned: Performing load tests on the spike-oriented, CPU-intensive JVM application

-Some time ago, I have been working on designing and performing load tests of a backend application providing a completely new service for our clients.
+Some time ago, I was working on designing and performing load tests of a backend application providing a completely new service for our clients.

 The application had to **perform perfectly** under heavy traffic, which was expected to arrive mostly in the form of **sudden, heavy spikes**.
-Load testing was supposed to uncover potential problems in code, help with the optimization process, and most importantly prove that the service was able to meet all of the performance goals.
+Load testing was supposed to uncover potential problems in code, help with the optimization process, and most importantly prove that the service could meet all of the performance goals.

-It was a very successful endevour.
-It helped us discover performance bottlenecks, lead to major costs cuts on Kubernetes and most importantly of all - it played a major role in building trust in our code.
+It was a very successful endeavor.
+It helped us discover performance bottlenecks, led to major cost cuts on Kubernetes, and most importantly of all - it played a major role in building trust in our code.

-Thorough, repetitive testing let you embrace change easily without any fear, providing **a fast feedback loop** anytime you need it.
+Thorough, repetitive testing lets you embrace change easily without any fear, providing **a fast feedback loop** anytime you need it.

-> Load tests are an important step in finding flaws in the code, as well as in efficiently balancing resource assignments (memory and CPU), finding a proper JVM configuration (Garbage Collector, Xms/Xmx) and replica count (with and without HPA) to achieve the maximum performance needed with as few resources possible.
+> Load tests are an important step in finding flaws in the code, as well as in efficiently balancing resource assignments (memory and CPU), finding a proper JVM configuration (Garbage Collector, Xms/Xmx), and replica count (with and without HPA) to achieve the maximum performance needed with as few resources possible.

-Here are some thoughts, observations, and lessons learned that may help you find your own path into proper load testing.
+Here are some thoughts, observations, and lessons learned that may help you find your path to proper load testing.

 ## Why bother load testing?
-Pick your own reasons, there are many!
+Pick your reasons, there are many!

-Our application in test was an orchestrator of many integration calls.
+Our application in the test was an orchestrator of many integration calls.
 The majority of the calls were synchronous, which effectively meant that each call was being fed with data from the previous calls and it had major consequences:

 - the application response time was a sum of all intermediate roundtrips time plus a latency added by an orchestrator itself,

 - every call to the external services took some time, which could not be spent waiting - CPU had to switch their focus toward other threads that are ready for action,

-- every operation that blocked CPU from switching to other tasks, like synchronization blocks, and thread pinning (Virtual Threads) would affect the whole system,
+- every operation that blocked the CPU from switching to other tasks, like synchronization blocks, and thread pinning (Virtual Threads) would affect the whole system,

 - tasks that would not end quickly would block intermediate objects from being removed from memory by the GC efficiently, leaving a considerable memory footprint and possibly forcing GC to stop the world for a major cleanup or at least, use some more of the CPU time to run cleanups more frequently,

-- thread blocking, pinning and the tasks that take too long, accompanied by a steady flow of new requests will result in CPU throttling,
+- thread blocking, pinning, and the tasks that take too long, accompanied by a steady flow of new requests will result in CPU throttling,

 > Load testing will not only ensure you, that your application can handle the required load, but it can also help you with finding bottlenecks in both code and configuration.
-It can assist you with optimising JVM, finding proper resource assignments and replica count for your Kubernetes deployment.
+It can assist you with optimizing JVM, finding proper resource assignments, and replica count for your Kubernetes deployment.
 It may also test the performance of your downstream and upstream services.

 ## Eliminate external services in the initial phase of testing